Leiracamera/express_blog/README.md

     - Add code to handle when only 1 blog post exits and is deleted, currently goes to "post not found", but if there are 2 or more posts the delete button redirects to the view blogs page.
 Perhaps the view blogs page has placeholder info "for" when no blogs exists yet?
     - Create styling in CSS
+    - Nav bar doesn't open when on view-posts/0[index] (the edit/delete post page) - fix